2.7 Wireless Networks

 Most readers will have used a wireless network based on the IEEE 802.11 standards, often referred to as Wi-Fi.
 Wi-Fi is technically a trademark, owned by a trade group called the Wi-Fi Alliance, which certifies product compliance with 802.11.
 Like Ethernet, 802.11 is designed for use in a limited geographical area (homes, office buildings, campuses), and its primary challenge is to mediate access to a shared communication medium—in this case, signals propagating through space.

 The original 802.11 standard defined two radio-based physical layers standards, one using frequency hopping (over 79 1-MHz-wide frequency bandwidths) and the other using direct sequence spread spectrum (with an 11-bit chipping sequence).
 Both provided data rates in the 2 Mbps range.
-The physical layer standard 802.11b was added subsequently.
-Using a variant of direct sequence, 802.11b provides up to 11 Mbps.
+Subsequently, the physical layer standard 802.11b was added, and using a variant of direct sequence, supported up to 11 Mbps.
 These three standards all operated in the license-exempt 2.4-GHz frequency band of the electromagnetic spectrum.
-Then came 802.11a, which delivers up to 54 Mbps using a variant of FDM called orthogonal frequency division multiplexing (OFDM); 802.11a runs in the license-exempt 5-GHz band.
-On one hand, this band is less used, so there is less interference.
-On the other hand, there is more absorption of the signal and it is limited to almost line of sight.
-802.11g followed; 802.11g also uses OFDM, delivers up to 54 Mbps, and is backward compatible with 802.11b (and returns to the 2.4-GHz band).
+Then came 802.11a, which delivered up to 54 Mbps using a variant of frequency division multiplexing called orthogonal frequency division multiplexing (OFDM).
+802.11a runs in the license-exempt 5-GHz band.
+802.11g followed, and also using OFDM, delivered up to 54 Mbps.
+802.11g is backward compatible with 802.11b (and returns to the 2.4-GHz band).

-It is common for commercial products to support more than one flavor of 802.11; some base stations support all four variants (a,b, g, and n).
+It is common for commercial products to support more than one flavor of 802.11; many base stations support all five variants (a,b, g, n, and ac).
 This not only ensures compatibility with any device that supports any one of the standards but also makes it possible for two such products to choose the highest bandwidth option for a particular environment.

-It is worth noting that while all the 802.11 standards define a maximum bit rate that can be supported, they mostly support lower bit rates as well; for example, 802.11a allows for bit rates of 6, 9, 12, 18, 24, 36, 48, and 54 Mbps.
+It is worth noting that while all the 802.11 standards define a maximum bit rate that can be supported, they mostly support lower bit rates as well (e.g., 802.11a allows for bit rates of 6, 9, 12, 18, 24, 36, 48, and 54 Mbps).
 At lower bit rates, it is easier to decode transmitted signals in the presence of noise.
-Different modulation schemes are used to achieve the various bit rates; in addition, the amount of redundant informationin the form of error-correcting codes is varied.
-(See for an introduction to error-detecting codes.)
+Different modulation schemes are used to achieve the various bit rates.
+In addition, the amount of redundant information in the form of error-correcting codes is varied.
 More redundant information means higher resilience to bit errors at the cost of lowering the effective data rate (since more of the transmitted bits are redundant).

 The systems try to pick an optimal bit rate based on the noise environment in which they find themselves; the algorithms for bit rate selection can be quite complex.
 Interestingly, the 802.11 standards do not specify a particular approach but leave the algorithms to the various vendors.
 The basic approach to picking a bit rate is to estimate the bit error rate either by directly measuring the signal-to-noise ratio (SNR) at the physical layer or by estimating the SNR by measuring how often packets are successfully transmitted and acknowledged.
 In some approaches, a sender will occasionally probe a higher bit rate by sending one or more packets at that rate to see if it succeeds.